(E204CW Revised 03/08/2017)

 1.2 Grant of Rights.
 In consideration of Customer's payment of all applicable fees and in accordance with this Agreement, Esri grants to Customer a personal, nonexclusive, nontransferable right to

 a.
-Use the Esri Offerings as set forth in the Documentation and applicable Ordering Documents;
+Use the Esri Offerings as set forth in the Documentation and applicable Ordering Documents; and

 b.
 Copy and make derivative works of the Documentation for Customer's own internal use in conjunction with Customer's authorized use of Products.
 Customer will include the following copyright attribution notice acknowledging the proprietary rights of Esri and its licensors in any derivative work: